Assessing high-order effects in feature importance via predictability decomposition

-The momentum $p$ shows low importance alone (small U): it is relevant for synergy in cooperation with $\beta$ and redundantly with $\theta$ and $ein$. $eout$ is synergistic with $\beta$: this cooperative effect can be explained by the fact that protons release energy in the inner detectors, whilst pions are more likely to release energy in the outer detector.
-The redundancy of $ein$ and $eout$ with $p$ and $\beta$ can be explained by the Bethe-Bloch formula for the energy-loss of charged particles in matter.
-We observe that $\theta$ is redundant with $\beta$ and $p$, this means that given $\beta$ and $p$ the kinematics of the scattering does not provide further information about the particle.
+The momentum $p$ demonstrates low importance when considered alone (small $U$), but it becomes relevant through synergy in cooperation with $\beta$ and redundancy with $\theta$ and $ein$.
+The feature $eout$ exhibits synergy with $\beta$, which can be attributed to the fact that protons tend to release energy in the inner detectors, whereas pions are more likely to release energy in the outer detector.
+The redundancy of $ein$ and $eout$ with $p$ and $\beta$ is consistent with the Bethe-Bloch formula, which describes the energy loss of charged particles as they pass through matter.
+Additionally, $\theta$ is redundant with $\beta$ and $p$, indicating that once $\beta$ and $p$ are known, the kinematics of the scattering does not provide further information about the particle.
 The feature $nphe$ is found to be almost irrelevant.
 These results are further described in Figure \ref{fig:multiplets_geant}, where the subsets of variables resulting in a modification of LOCO are depicted for each driving variable.

-Compared with LOCO, our approach evidences the role of $ein$, $eout$ and $\theta$ in spite of their redundancy with $\beta$ and $p$.
-Moreover it highlights the synergistic cooperation between $\beta$ and $p$ to improve the accuracy of particle discrimination: the knowledge of both $\beta$ and $p$ allows to infer the mass, hence we conclude that the synergistic information highlighted by our approach is related to the mass of particles.
+Compared to LOCO, our approach reveals the significance of $ein$, $eout$, and $\theta$ despite their redundancy with $\beta$ and $p$.
+Furthermore, it highlights the synergistic interaction between $\beta$ and $p$ in enhancing the accuracy of particle discrimination.
+The combined knowledge of $\beta$ and $p$ enables inference of the particle's mass, suggesting that the synergistic information identified by our method is related to the particle mass.

-Interestingly, another decomposition of LOCO has been recently proposed to disentangle interactions and dependencies in feature attribution (DIP) \cite{konig}, where LOCO is expressed as a sum of each feature’s standalone contribution, the contribution due to interactions, and those due to main effect dependencies.
-In \cite{konig}, the contributions from dependencies sums up redundant and synergistic effects, whilst synergistic contributions due to interactions are singled out.
-Our decomposition, instead, is focused on disentangling redundancy and synergistic effects, and in our definition the synergy comprises both dependencies effects and interactions effects; hence the proposed approach and those described in \cite{konig} can be considered as complementary.
-Moreover, unlike the approach in \cite{konig}, our approach allows to identify the other variables that build redundant and synergistic effects alongside the feature under consideration.
+Interestingly, a recent decomposition of LOCO has been proposed to disentangle interactions and dependencies in feature attribution (DIP) \cite{konig}.
+In this framework, LOCO is expressed as the sum of each feature’s standalone contribution, the contributions due to interactions, and those arising from main effect dependencies.
+However, the dependency contributions aggregate both redundant and synergistic effects, while interaction-based synergistic contributions are treated separately.